This article contains affiliate links.

 Rails and Handguards

 Some people are particularly passionate about this.
-Plastic handguards work well for 95% of shooters out there.
+Plastic handguards work well for the vast majority of shooters out there.
 They are usually lighter, plenty durable, cheaper, and replaceable.
 I usually find them more comfortable as well since the shape is ergonomic and internal heat shields help protect my hand after lots of shooting.

 I like the Magpul MOE series.